metildachee/breakie/README.md

 #### Google Maps
 Used for geocoding, distance matrix, map visualisation.

 Breakies are displayed in increasing travel time from user's address.
 When hovered, the map markers highlights the associated breakies.
 When clicked, a window appears with the breakies of that cook enthusiast.
-This can be helpful for busy bees who might be more interested in travel time than dishes.
+This can be helpful for buyers who might be more interested in travel time than dishes.

 <img src="public/img/maps.gif">